 - Should understand that just because an action is technically possible does not mean that it is appropriate to perform that action.

 - Must not configure computer or network resources in any way that negatively impact the security of those resources, or the documents and services on those resources.
-This includes storing NMC files on non-NMC servers or configuring a web browser to remember passwords for NMC sites.

 - Should understand that this policy may be less restrictive than other policies that govern computer and network use.
 In such cases, the more restrictive policy takes precedence.
 If you have any questions, contact the Executive Director of Learning Resources and Technologies, or designee.

 - Must not engage in unauthorized downloading, copying or use of licensed or copyrighted content (i.e., software, images, video, or other materials).